 The first wave of case-study applications already shows the potential of this paradigm, but their relatively confined specificity also exposes their exploratory stage.
-In general, these applications stand on top of adapted middleware architectures, in many cases using centralized entities [5,8,11], or limited distribution models.
-The more encompassing efforts at platform support tend to originate from fixed sensor networks backgrounds, with limited allowances for mobility [10,7].
+In general, these applications stand on top of adapted middleware architectures, in many cases using centralized entities [5], [10], [14], or limited distribution models.
+The more encompassing efforts at platform support tend to originate from fixed sensor networks backgrounds, with limited allowances for mobility [9], [12].
 Centralized solutions raise several problems.
 On one hand, there are the implications of having a centralized repository hosting privacy sensitive information.
 On the other hand, a centralized model has financial costs that can discourage community-driven initiatives.

 This paper focuses on the issue above and proposes a decentralized infrastructure for supporting participatory sensing applications, whose goal is to ease the prototyping and development of participatory sensing applications.
-The proposed system includes a framework for modeling and carrying out the processing of participatory sensing data in a decentralized, fully distributed fashion.
-Our initial evaluation shows that the proposed architecture can efficiently distribute the load among nodes, thus tackling the issues mentioned above.
+The 4Sensing 1 system, includes a framework for modeling and carrying out the processing of participatory sensing data in a decentralized, fully distributed fashion.

 The rest of the paper is organized as follows.
-Section 2 describes the overall system model, including the proposed system architecture, programming abstractions and execution environment.
-A case-study application and experimental results are presented and discussed in Section 3.
-Section 4 presents a review of related work and Section 5 concludes the paper with our plans for future work and some final remarks.
+Section II presents a review of related work.
+Section III describes the overall system model, including the proposed system architecture, processing language and execution environment.
+A case-study application and experimental results are presented and discussed in Section IV.
+Section V concludes the paper with our plans for future work and some final remarks.